 If left untreated, gingivitis can turn into a more serious form of gum disease called periodontitis.
 Periodontitis can cause permanent damage to the gums and the bone supporting your teeth.
 It can cause pain, receding gums, tooth loss and bad breath.

 Prevention of gingivitis

-There are two key ways your child can prevent gingivitis:
+There are 2 key ways your child can prevent gingivitis.

-- Brush teeth twice a day with a soft toothbrush.
-Use low-fluoride toothpaste from 18 months to 6 years and regular toothpaste after that.
+- using low-fluoride toothpaste from 18 months to 6 years and regular toothpaste after that

-- Have regular dental check-ups with the dentist.
-Generally start seeing the dentist by the time your child is one year old or when their first tooth comes through, whichever happens first.
+Generally your child should start seeing the dentist by the time your child is one year old or when their first tooth comes through, whichever happens first.

 These steps also help to prevent other dental problems like tooth decay.